programmerraja/MyBlog/content/misc/Blog ideas.md

 - A nice ending that hooks the reader for the upcoming series
 - And important it need to be in plain englist don't use any jorgans
 ```

+> _If you liked the above story, you can_ [**_buy me a coffee_**](https://buymeacoffee.com/programmerraja) _to keep me energized for writing stories like this for you and to support me because as of writing this story, I’m not eligible for the Medium Partner Program._